IBM/maximo-labs/MkDocs/ocp_8.5/docs/prereqs.md

   </tr>
 </table>

+!!! note
 ⏰ Tech Zone cluster provisioning may take 45 minutes to an hour.

 ### Get ready to begin

 !!! tip

-    Using VS Code with the Remote SSH extension, log in to your VSI and you're all set to begin!
+Use VS Code with the Remote SSH extension to log in to your Virtual Server Instance.

+You're all set to begin!